jupyterhub/zero-to-jupyterhub-k8s/doc/source/google/step-zero-gcp.rst

      that is not too far away from your users.
    *  .. note::

-         A region in GCP is a geographical region with at least three zones, where each zone is representing a datacenter to with servers etc.
+         A region in GCP is a geographical region with at least three zones, where each zone is representing a datacenter with servers etc.

          * A regional cluster creates pods across zones in a region(three by default), distributing Kubernetes resources across multiple zones in the region.
 This is different from the default cluster, which has all its resources within a single zone(as shown above).

-         * A regional cluster has Highly Available (HA) kubernetes api-servers, this allows jupyterhub which use them to have no downtime during upgrades of kubernetes itself.
+         * A regional cluster has Highly Available (HA) kubernetes api-servers, this allows jupyterhub which uses them to have no downtime during upgrades of kubernetes itself.

          * They also increase control plane uptime to 99.95%.